bittiez/TotalTracker/README.md

 # Description
 Note: This requires Java 1.8+

+All stats are processed asynchronously so your server never experiences any lag.

 This will keep track of many stats, currently:
 - PvP kills
 - Deaths
 - Mob kills
 - Blocks broken
 - Blocks placed
+- Logins

 # Usage